SajulGupta/Cryptocurrency-Analyzer/README.md

 ## Requirements
-Jfree Chart – Converts data into chart.
+Jfree Chart – For visualizing data into chart.

-Simple json – Converts Api data into json format.
+Simple json – For converting API data into json format.

 ## Usage